NEW - REVISED 3/11/2014

 - Public Service Affiliates: government, non-government, non-profit organizations and community members who are interested in and supportive of the RSO's activities.

-At an early stage of development, proposed RSO core participants are encouraged to consult with department chairs and Dean(s).
+At an early stage of development, proposed RSO core participants are encouraged to consult with department chairs and administrator overseeing the unit.
 In developing a proposal, potential RSO developers should address the following:

 - Goals and Objectives.

 - Proposed research, scholarly and creative activities, and public service activities.

 - Discussion of the added value and capabilities to be brought by the new RSO and an explanation of why they cannot be achieved within existing campus academic units.